U Can't Touch This: Retrospective

 In 1999, MTV's 100 Greatest Videos Ever Made included the song at number 71.
 In October 2000, VH1's 100 Greatest Dance Songs included it at number 88.
 In May 2001, VH1's 100 Greatest Videos included it at number 59.
 In August 2005, the song was certified gold.
 In December 2007, VH1's 100 Greatest Songs of the '90s included it at number 16.
 During 2008, it ranked as number 26 on VH1's 100 Greatest Songs of Hip Hop.
 In October 2005, Blender ranked the song at number 196 in their list of Greatest Songs Since You Were Born.
 In 2023, Time Out ranked "U Can't Touch This" number 22 in their The 100 Best Party Songs Ever Made.
 In March 2024, Forbes magazine ranked it number 35 in their list of The 50 Best Songs of the 1990s.

 Commercial performance

 "U Can't Touch This" was a success, reaching number one on the US Billboard Hot Black Singles chart and number eight on the Billboard Hot 100.
+On the Hot 100, it debuted at number 27, which was the highest debut on the listing since 1985, when USA for Africa's "We Are the World" entered the chart at number 21.
+This was mainly due to the song's copious radio airplay in the weeks leading up to its release.
 The track also performed successfully in other parts of the world, peaking at number one in Australia, the Netherlands, New Zealand and Sweden.
 In the United Kingdom, it peaked at number three on the UK Singles Chart.
 The song was not initially released as a single, so more than 18 million copies of the album Please Hammer Don't Hurt 'Em were sold, gaining multi-platinum certification from the Recording Industry Association of America (RIAA).